abtieku/Election_Analysis/README.md

 * For each county, who:
 	The county names
-	The percentage of the total that each county tallied The total number of votes in each county
-	Which county had the largest turnover.
+	The percentage of the total that each county tallied The total number of votes in each county - voter turnout Which county had the largest turnout.

 To do this, I did the following used the election_results.csv file to do the following:
 - Calculate the total number of votes cast.